purescript/purescript-bifunctors/docs/Module.md

 rmap :: forall f a b c.
 (Bifunctor f) => (b -> c) -> f a b -> f a c
 ```

+Map a function over the second type component of a `Bifunctor`.

 #### `bifunctorEither`